georgemirandajr/georgemirandajr/Tutorials/R Studio Snippets.md

 ## Use Snippets

 Create a new script or just start typing the name of your snippet in the console.
 R Studio will suggest snippets, functions, and data while you type.
 Find your snippet, hit enter, and voila!
+If for some reason it doesn't show up as you type, you can just type your snippet name, hit `tab` on your keyboard, and the code snippet will appear.

-You can tab through the snippet to enter the parameters (i.e., arguments) that you supplied when you created your snippet.
+Then tab through the snippet to enter the parameters (i.e., arguments) that you supplied when you created your snippet.

 This is a simple example, but you can make them more complex with more arguments or defaults that you prefer.
 I use snippets to call on custom functions or code patterns that I have trouble remembering.